-This was only achieved by 0.2% of students who studied the Diploma Programme.
+These exceptional scores were only achieved by very few worldwide students who studied the Diploma Programme.

-PORTLAND PLACE | G6-9 Westminster - Middle Years Programme southbank.org/westminster Our Portland Place campus is a splendid Grade II listed building which is attended by students studying our Middle Years Programme.
-It features a wealth of excellent facilities, including five science labs, a computer lab, art and music rooms, a small hall / theatre. and a library containing over 5,000 books which students can access, as well as digital resources, newspapers and journals.
+PORTLAND PLACE | G6-9 Westminster - Middle Years Programme 63-65 Portland Place, London W1B 1QR Our Portland Place campus is a splendid Grade II listed building which is attended by students studying our Middle Years Programme.
+It features a wealth of excellent facilities, including five science labs, a computer lab, art and music rooms, a small hall / theatre, and a library containing over 5,000 books which students can access, as well as digital resources, newspapers and journals.
 Because of Portland Place's close proximity to Regent's Park, we host a wide range of sports and outdoor activities in the royal park.
 Nearby, students also have the opportunity to visit famous London locations such as The Wallace Collection museum, The London Palladium theatre and Madame Tussauds.
 DID YOU KNOW?